‘Hwarang’ Ep 10 Review: Silla Boys Struggle With Ratings Despite Korean Drama’s Huge Potential

 Another fun part is the comedic and loyal assistant of Master Ji Dwi, who on last night’s episode managed to get a spot in the Hwarang house to be able to serve the king more closely.
 His interactions with Ji Dwi are often endearing and heartfelt.

 In addition, it looks like the drama would also be touching on homosexuality with the growing friendship between the beautiful Yeo Wool Rang and the youthful Han Sung.
-This would be a unique angle for a K-drama, but might be a controversial one if pursued, as the story isn’t set on modern times.
+This would be a unique angle for a K-drama, but might be a controversial one if pursued, as the story isn’t set in modern times.

 Catch Hwarang on KBS2 every Monday and Tuesday.